Rosà: Railways

 Rosà has a railway station on the Padua - Bassano line.

 Urban mobility

 Bus

-The municipality is located on the bus line Bassano del Grappa - Padova and on the Bassano del Grappa - Rossano Veneto line.
+The municipality is located on the bus line Bassano del Grappa - Padua and on the Bassano del Grappa - Rossano Veneto line.

 Bicycle path

 The city center is joined with the frazioni and the neighbouring municipalities of Bassano del Grappa, Rossano Veneto and Cartigliano by 21 km of bicycle path.

 Airport

 The nearest international airports are Venice Marco Polo Airport and Treviso Airport.